The Park Medical Practice Patient Complaints Information Leaflet

 Telephone: 0300 311 2233 (Monday to Friday 8am to 6pm, excluding English Bank Holidays)

-If you feel after our investigation and conclusion, that you are not happy with the outcome you are entitled to contact the Parliamentary Health Service Ombudsman who will consider your complaint further.
+If you fell after our investigation and conclusion, that you are not happy with the outcome you are entitled to contact the Parliamentary Health Service Ombudsman who will consider your complaint further.

 They can be contacted at;

 Patient Advice and Liaison Services (PALS)

 The PALS is based at Midlands and Lancashire CSU and can provide confidential advice and support helping you sort out any concerns you have about the care provided.
 The Patient Advise and Liaison Services, they can be contacted by telephone or by writing to

 Lancashire Enterprise Business Park

 ICAS stands for the independent Complaints Advocacy Service.
 It is a free and confidential service that is independent of the NHS and tailored to individual patient need.
 ICAS cab give you advice om how to make a complaint, support you and help you in drafting letters, and attend meetings with you.

 ICAS can be contracted at: 0300 456 8350 (North West Area)